openstack/openstack-ansible-os_manila/doc/source/configure-manila.rst

       driver_handles_share_servers: False

 #.
-Configure the IP address or hostname of the share server.
+Configure the IP address/es or hostnames of the share server.

    .. code-block:: yaml

-      lvm_share_export_ip: "IP_ADDRESS"
+      lvm_share_export_ips: "IP_ADDRESS"

-   Replace ``IP_ADDRESS`` with the IP address or hostname where the nfs shares will be exported from.
+   Replace ``IP_ADDRESS`` with a comma separated string of one or more IP addresses or hostnames where the nfs shares will be exported from.

 The following is a full configuration example of a manila LVM backend named NFS_SHARE1.
 The manila playbooks will automatically add a custom